aniliitb10/ArgParser/README.md

 int main(int argc, char* argv[])
 {
     ArgParser argParser{"A demo example for argParser"};

-    argParser.addArgument("-l", "--logfile", "To get the log file", true); // true makes it a mandatory argument argParser.addArgumentWithDefault("-w", "--wait_time", "To get the wait time", 5);
+    // true as the last argument makes it a mandatory argument argParser.addArgument("-l", "--logfile", "To get the log file", true);

+    // as the function name suggests, 5 is the default wait_time argParser.addArgumentWithDefault("-w", "--wait_time", "To get the wait time", 5);

     argParser.parse(argc, argv);